 The best way to avoid shingles is prevention and there are two vaccines available that can help do this.
 The chickenpox vaccine is now available for children (funded for children born on or after 1 April 2016), so if children are immunised against chicken pox they will not get shingles later in life.

-For adults over the age of 50 there is a shingles vaccine available.
-The vaccine is now fully funded for people over 65 years of age.
 While not always 100% effective, it will reduce the duration and severity of a shingles attack.
 It is generally well tolerated although some people report getting pain, redness, swelling, or itching around the injection site.
-The ability of the vaccine to prevent shingles does get less over time and it appears to last about six years.
+The ability of the vaccine to prevent shingles does get less over time, however, protection lasts for up to seven years.
 It is a live vaccine so cannot be used in children, pregnant women or people with medical conditions or receiving treatment that affects their immune system.

 Many pharmacies now have trained vaccinator pharmacists who are able to give the shingles vaccine to people over the age of 50.
 Discuss with your pharmacist whether the shingles vaccine might be something you need.